 Honestly, the financial milestone that really mattered to me was making my first $1,000 from investing.
-That meant my investments could make me $10,000, which meant that they could make me $25,000, and so on.
+That meant investing could make me $10,000, which meant it could make me $25,000, and so on.

 Recently, a 25-year-old reader emailed me to ask where I was financially when I was his age.
-If you find value in benchmarking yourself against me, and depending on your number it’s probably irrelevant, you can use this chart:
+If you find value in benchmarking yourself against me, and it’s probably irrelevant, you can use this chart:

 As you can see, getting to $1 million isn’t a straight line.
-There were numerous times when I lost a lot of money in the market.
-For example, before the recession in 2008 I had $175,000.
-Nine months later I had $120,000.
-When that happens it’s really scary because you think you’re never going to get that money back.
+There were times I lost a lot of money in the market.
+For instance, before the financial crisis in 2008 I had $175,000.
+Just nine months later I had $120,000.
+When that happens it’s scary, because you think you’ll never get the money back.

-But you have two choices when the market is falling and you’re losing money.
-You can flee, or you can stay the course.
+But you have two choices when the market is falling.
+You can flee in fear, or you can stay the course.
 If you let fear take ahold of you then you’re likely to make the wrong choice.
-Psychologically, it’s pretty normal for us to equate price volatility with risk, and ironically end up doing risky things like selling at the worst possible time.
+Psychologically, it’s pretty normal to equate price volatility with risk, and ironically end up doing risky things, like selling out at the worst possible time.

-Anyways, during the recession I remember all the talking heads saying to invest 100% in safe Treasury bills or bank CDs.
+Anyways, during the crisis I remember the “talking heads” saying to invest 100% in safe Treasury bills or bank CDs.
 For the people who took that advice they’re now earning essentially nothing on their savings that they thought would support them in retirement.
-If they hadn’t acted out of fear, they could have built a great retirement portfolio with low-cost index funds.
+If they hadn’t acted out of fear they could have built a great retirement portfolio.

-I reaped the rewards of staying the course, and now when my investments lose $70,000 in a month (which recently happened), I recognize it’s just part of the process of building wealth.
+I was fortunate to reap the rewards of staying the course, and now when my investments drop $70,000 in a month (which recently happened) I recognize it’s just part of the process of building wealth.

 The right answer is, “It depends.”
-The so-called experts make us believe that we need $3 million before we can retire, to draw a reasonable $130,000 a year.
-So that’s a true statement if you spend $11,000 a month.
+The so-called experts will say that you need $3 million before retiring, in order to draw a reasonable $120,000 a year.
+So, that’s a true statement if you spend $10,000 a month.

-When I plug my numbers into the retirement calculator FIRECalc – yearly spending of $36,000, a $1 million portfolio, and 51 years left to live (based on the US government’s death calculator) – it tells me there’s a 98.9% chance my $1 million won’t be depleted before I die.
+But when I plug my numbers into the retirement calculator FIRECalc — yearly spending of $36,000, $1 million portfolio, and 51 years left to live (based on the US government’s death calculator) — it says there’s a 98.9% chance the portfolio won’t be depleted before I die.

 - When my 15-year mortgage is paid off my spending decreases

-- My Social Security benefits kick in at 65
+- Social Security benefits can start at age 65

-What I worry about are kids and their impact on spending.
-I think I could raise a kid for like $85,000, but what do I know because the USDA thinks it costs up to $500,000.
-I just don’t know yet, but my best guess is that my finances would be okay if I didn’t work and had a kid or two.
+What I worry about is having kids, and their impact on spending.
+I think I could raise a kid for like $100,000, but what do I know when the USDA says it can cost $500,000.
+I just don’t know, but my best guess is that my finances would be okay.

 I didn’t win the lottery, I didn’t inherit any money, and I didn’t start a company.
-If you’re in the same situation I am, then the fastest way to $1,000,000 is to earn more and spend less because those are the two levers you have control over.
+If you’re in the same situation I am, then the fastest way to $1 million is to earn more while spending less.
+Those are the two levers you have control over.

-I found that the best approach was to go after the big wins, not like these crazy people.
+I found the best approach was to go after big wins, not like these crazy people.

-Instead of peeling bananas at the store to save $0.25, that person could be:
+Instead of peeling bananas at the store to save a few cents that person could be: